mengzhusundd/regression_test/README.md

 5. copy - paste the generated golden dataset into runtime file

 ## Notes
-* There are 41 available examples in the golden dataset
+* There are currently 41 available examples in the golden dataset as for 12/20/2024